 The bottom line is that you still need an estate plan in place even if you spend your entire life renting and never accumulate any savings.
 Those may be two of the major assets that people associate with estate planning, but they don’t take into consideration your personal belongings, any debts you have, life insurance policies that are active and many other elements that can fall through the cracks.
 Many people are surprised to discover once they spend time figuring out what is actually theirs that they really do need an estate plan, even if they don’t have what they would consider an “estate”.

 So, what can you do to get started?
 Spend a weekend afternoon taking inventory of your personal and financial assets.
-You’ll likely find you have more of an estate than you realised.
+You’ll likely find you have more of an estate than you realized.